threefoldfoundation/info_threefold_pub/wiki/tfgrid/farming/farming_reward.md

 - Minimal SLA's need to be achieved before the farming reward can be earned (uptime, bandwidth, latency, ...)
 - More info see [Farming Hardware Calculator](farming_calculator)
 - TFT price for CU/SU is locked once farming starts for a 3node (first boot & registration to blockchain) or at date of purchase when certified 3node.
-- [CU/SU/NU = storage and compute units](cloudunits) farmed  = amount CU,SU available to TFGrid with enough uptime.
+- [CU/SU/NU = storage and compute units](cloudunits) farmed  = amount CU,SU available to ThreeFold Grid with enough uptime.
 - None of the Farming Rewards is related to how much a user pays for the capacity.
 - More info see [Proof Of Capacity Page](proof_of_capacity)